Electrical and Automation Engineer . Specialized in LV Switchgear Design and process automation

 A transformer is an electrical device that transfers electrical energy from one circuit to another by electromagnetic induction (also called transformer action).
 It is used to step up or step down AC voltage.

 These are the basic components of a transformer:

 - Cooling tubes

 - Explosion vent

-The core is used to support the windings in the transformer.
+The core acts as a support to the winding in the transformer.
 It also provides a low reluctance path to the flow of magnetic flux.
 It is made of laminated soft iron core in order to reduce eddy current loss and Hysteresis loss.
-The composition of a transformer core depends on such factors as voltage, current, and frequency.
+The composition of a transformer core depends on factors such as voltage, current, and frequency.
 The diameter of the transformer core is directly proportional to copper loss and is inversely proportional to iron loss.
 If the diameter of the core is decreased, the weight of the steel in the core is reduced, which leads to less core loss of the transformer and the copper loss increase.
 When the diameter of the core is increased, the opposite occurs.

 Why Are Windings Made of Copper?

 - Copper has high conductivity.
 This minimizes losses as well as the amount of copper needed for the winding (volume & weight of winding).

 - Copper has high ductility.
 This means it is easy to bend conductors into tight windings around the transformer's core, thus minimizing the amount of copper needed as well as the overall volume of the winding.